christianvoigt/argdown/docs/syntax/README.md

 You can add metadata in the [YAML data format](http://yaml.org) to any statement definition or reference.
 For a quick introduction to YAML see [here](https://www.codeproject.com/Articles/1214409/Learn-YAML-in-five-minutes) or [here](https://learnxinyminutes.com/docs/yaml/).

 :::tip Always add empty spaces after colons
-The most common pitfall with YAML is that you always have to insert an empty space after the colon that divides keys from values.
-Example:
+The most common pitfall with YAML is that you always have to insert an empty space after the colon that divides a key from its value.

 **Wrong:** `key:value`